jmburns000/training-test/README.md

-# training-test
+# Our Training Examples
-The test repository for the NCEAS training
+TTheese are the demo files from the NCEAS tutorial.

+- apples
+- oranges
+- other files